top of page

 Beauty for Ashes

-I love Barton’s story because it illustrates our discipline’s core belief that something good can come out of one’s suffering.
-In fact, our greatest contributions to the world are often the fruit of our deepest hurts that the Lord has used for our good.
+I love Barton’s story because it illustrates our discipline’s core belief that good things can come out of one’s suffering.
+In fact, our greatest contributions to the world are often the fruit of our deepest hurts that the Lord has used to bring the best out of us.
 That’s why the motto of the Consolation House is, “To all who mourn in Israel, He will give a crown of beauty for ashes, a joyous blessing instead of mourning, festive praise instead of despair.
 In their righteousness, they will be like great oaks that the LORD has planted for His own glory.”
 (Isaiah 61:3, NLT).

 PWDs must have responsibilities to enjoy the highest attainable standard of health.
 I believe that this tenet has profound yet practical implications for the direction of occupational therapy.
 I’ll discuss them in the next article.